Hammerhead8/Filters/README.md

 To remove the library, use `make uninstall`.

+# Compilation, Installation, and Removal
+To build the library from source first unpack the tar archive and then use `cd` to enter the source directory.
+The library can be built from source using the following commands in the source directory:
+1. `./configure` to configure the package for your system
+2. `make` to compile the package
+3. `make install` to install the package

+To remove the library, use `make uninstall` in the source directory.

 # Usage
 The classes for the available filter types are as follows:
 * ButterworthLP